Twist Decoding: Diverse Generators Guide Each Other: Experiments

 \subsection{Summarization with Different Input}

 We also experiment with strong models on a highly abstractive scientific paper summarization task: \textbf{SciTLDR} \cite{cachola-etal-2020-tldr}.
-Specifically, we use two BART-based models from prior work \cite{cachola-etal-2020-tldr} that differ in input type: one that only takes as input the paper abstract (Abst.) and the other a concatenation of the abstract, introduction, and conclusion (AIC).\footnote{Models are available at \url{https://github.com/allenai/scitldr}.}
+Specifically, we use two BART-based models from prior work \cite{cachola-etal-2020-tldr} that differ in input type: one that only takes as input the paper abstract (Abst.) and the other a concatenation of the abstract, introduction, and conclusion (AIC).\footnote{\url{https://github.com/allenai/scitldr}.}

-\paragraph{Setups} We use the train/dev./test split from \citet{cachola-etal-2020-tldr}.
-Again following \citet{cachola-etal-2020-tldr}, we use all human-written summaries (written either by authors or undergraduate computer science students) as the reference and evaluate performance in terms of the ROUGE score \cite{Lin2004ROUGEAP}.\footnote{We release our models and their outputs, so other metrics can be readily used as well in the future.} Similar to our previous experiments, we use beam size 5 and length penalty 1.
+\paragraph{Setups.} We use the train/dev./test split from \citet{cachola-etal-2020-tldr}.
+Again following \citet{cachola-etal-2020-tldr}, we use all human-written summaries (written either by authors or undergraduate computer science students) as the reference and evaluate performance in terms of the ROUGE score \cite{Lin2004ROUGEAP}.\footnote{We release our models and their outputs, so other metrics can be readily used as well in the future.} We average the instance-level scores from the Python rouge-score implementation.\footnote{\url{https://pypi.org/project/rouge-score/}.} Similar to our previous experiments, we use beam size 5 and length penalty 1.
 See more detail in Appendix \ref{appendix:tldr}.

-\paragraph{Results} Table \ref{tab:tldr} presents our results. \twist decoding substantially outperforms the reranking baseline when $f$ is the AIC model (e.g., \textblue{$+0.5$} ROUGE-L points), but they yield (almost) the same performance when $f$ is the Abst.\ model.
+\paragraph{Results.} Table \ref{tab:tldr} presents our results. \twist decoding substantially outperforms the reranking baseline when $f$ is the AIC model (e.g., \textblue{$+0.5$} ROUGE-L points), but they yield (almost) the same performance when $f$ is the Abst.\ model.
 Nonetheless, \twist decoding achieves the best performance out of all configurations.
 Our small improvements might be attributed to the fact that the input to the Abst.\ model is a strict subset of the AIC model and there are only limited benefits from combining them.